 Leaving the issue of our cultural inability to accept that anyone could be that fat aside:

 Sixty-seven percent of American women wear plus sizes, but only 16% of new clothing is made for them.
 What’s behind this mismatch?
+Where is all the inclusive apparel?
 How did we get here?

 Some depressing statistics (all sourced from this Racked article):